Projected Bayesian Spatial Factor Models: Abstract

 \section{Abstract}

-Factor models exhibit a fundamental tradeoff among flexibility, identifiability, and computational efficiency.
-Bayesian spatial factor models, in particular, face pronounced identifiability concerns and scaling difficulties.
-To mitigate these issues and enhance posterior inference reliability, this work proposes Projected Markov Chain Monte Carlo (ProjMC$^2$), a novel Markov Chain Monte Carlo (MCMC) sampling algorithm employing projection techniques and conditional conjugacy.
-ProjMC$^2$ is showcased within the context of spatial factor analysis, significantly improving posterior stability and MCMC mixing efficiency by projecting posterior sampling of latent factors onto a subspace of a scaled Stiefel manifold.
-Theoretical results establish convergence to the stationary distribution irrespective of initial values.
-Integrating this approach with scalable univariate spatial modeling strategies yields a stable, efficient, and flexible modeling and sampling methodology for large-scale spatial factor models.
-Simulation studies demonstrate the effectiveness and practical advantages of the proposed methods.
-The practical utility of the methodology is further illustrated through an analysis of spatial transcriptomic data obtained from human kidney tissues, showcasing its potential for enhancing the interpretability and robustness of spatial transcriptomics analyses.
+Factor models balance flexibility, identifiability, and computational efficiency, with Bayesian spatial factor models particularly prone to identifiability challenges and scaling limitations.
+This work introduces Projected Bayesian Spatial Factor (PBSF) models, a new class of models designed to achieve scalability and robust identifiability for spatial factor analysis.
+PBSF models are defined through a novel Markov chain Monte Carlo construction, Projected MCMC (ProjMC$^2$), which leverages conditional conjugacy and projection to improve posterior stability and mixing by constraining factor sampling to a scaled Stiefel manifold.
+Theoretical results establish convergence of ProjMC$^2$ irrespective of initialisation.
+By integrating scalable univariate spatial modelling, PBSF provides a flexible and interpretable framework for low-dimensional spatial representation learning of massive spatial data.
+Simulation studies demonstrate substantial efficiency and robustness gains, and an application to human kidney spatial transcriptomics data highlights the practical utility of the proposed methodology for improving interpretability in spatial omics.

 \keywords{Factor Analysis; Multivariate Spatial Modeling; High-Dimensional Spatial Data; Gaussian Process; Identifiability}